 Elena is one of the veterinary nurses here.
 Her career path started at her local shelter socializing the cats, getting to know them, and posting their adoption biographies when she first started high school.

 She attended Rutgers University New Brunswick and graduated in the top 10% of her class with a major in Animal Science.
 Throughout her undergraduate career, she was an animal caretaker on the Rutgers farm and got to work closely with pigs, sheep, goats, horses, and cattle.
 She also had the wonderful experience of raising a puppy for the Seeing Eye, a male German Shepherd named Frosty, who recently graduated from the program and will soon be placed with his visually impaired partner.
-Because of this, she is particularly interested in the training/behavior aspect of the animal world as well as the human-animal bond.
+She is particularly interested in the training/behavior aspect of the animal world as well as the human-animal bond.

 She began working here in July of 2015, and is extremely grateful to be in an environment with amazing staff, clients, and patients.
 She’s currently pursuing a large and small animal degree at the University of Pennsylvania School of Veterinary Medicine (PennVet).